-All ballots issued to vote centers or polling places not voted shall be sealed by the election workers after recording the numbers of the unvoted ballots.
+All ballots issued to vote centers or polling places not voted shall be accounted for and sealed by the election workers after recording the numbers of the unvoted ballots in accordance with the election policies and rules of procedure.
+Workers will follow chain of custody procedures outlined by election officials. sealed by the election workers after recording the numbers of the unvoted ballots.
 Election workers shall return the sealed unused ballots and stubs of ballots in an envelope provided by the election official, to the election official, who shall give a receipt therefor, and keep a record of the numbers of the returned stubs indicating when and by which worker each was returned.